zendframework/zf2-documentation/docs/languages/en/modules/zend.navigation.view.helpers.rst

 If a page is not accepted by *ACL*, any descendant page will also be excluded from rendering.

-The :ref:`proxy helper <zend.navigation.view.helpers.navigation>` will inject its own *ACL* and role to the helper it proxies to if the proxied helper doesn't already have any.
+The :ref:`proxy helper <zend.navigation.view.helper.navigation>` will inject its own *ACL* and role to the helper it proxies to if the proxied helper doesn't already have any.

 The examples below all show how *ACL* affects rendering.